-While many celebrate the intricate negotiation fora at the European level, spearheaded by the Council of Ministers, serious problems emerge when demands

-"Socialism and democracy are two to alter substantively EU law are met only by piecemeal and lowest common denominator outcomes in "ith any attempt to response.
+While many celebrate the intricate negotiation for aat the European level, spearheaded by the Council of Ministers, serious problems emerge when demands met only by piecemeal and lowest common denominator outcomes in ith any attempt to response.
 Given the powers of unelected institutions like the Court and the Commission to make EU policy and law it is important that directly elected bodies can repeal or substantively alter these.
 Currently this is very difficult at the European level and completely impossible at the national.
 This points to a critical generational aspect to the EU's democratic deficit: European legislation passed in year one cannot be repealed later at the national level and, again, is virtually impossible to substantively alter through negotiation with other member states.
 It is fundamental to any electoral notion of democracy that generations are not bound by laws of a previous generation-a concept also fundamental to the British constitutional principle 'Parliament is Sovereign'.
 This has been put into an uncertain position with regard to EU membership.
-But whereas Conservative sceptics claim an EU exit is the only response, it is worth considering - in the name of proper engagement these issues - what other options are available.
+But Conservative sceptics claim an EU exit is the only response, it is worth considering - in the name of proper engagement these issues - what other options are available.